MK-Mike/morgs/README.md

 ## TODO

-[] add mock gps data for sectors info
+[x] add mock gps data for sectors info

+- [] move the sidebar into a side drawer for mobile views -- []add a button to toggle the drawe
-[] add route tags eg pumpy with user feedback (pumpuy, slaby, crimpy, cruxy, etc) [] add sandbagging ratings
+- [] add route tags eg pumpy with user feedback (pumpuy, slaby, crimpy, cruxy, etc) [] add sandbagging ratings
   [] change into to style
-[] update search bar to go to route if clicked on
-[] add filters to seach page
+  [x] update search bar to go to route if clicked on [] add filters to seach page
   [] add an all routes page with filtering
   [] add sector access comments

 ### user managemnet